super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

 the search process.
 LDS dynamically reorders the search in a way which allows to get back faster to these early decisions.

-> — This technique is not implemented in **croiseur** yet but is planned to be.
+> — This technique is not implemented in Croiseur yet but is planned to be.
 This technique has
 > been adapted and implemented in Matt Ginsberg's Dr. Fill software ([Ginsberg11]), whose source
 > code is available for educational
 > purpose [here](https://github.com/albertkx/Berkeley-Crossword-Solver/tree/drfill).